Transport

 • Use in-app messaging if the driver cannot find you.

-• If pickup is confusing, use the official taxi line or ask airport staff.
+• If pickup is confusing, use the official taxi line or ask airport, railway, or high-speed rail station staff.

 Payment setup and backup